firebase/extensions/firestore-url-shortener/POSTINSTALL.md

 ### See it in action

-To test out this mod, follow these steps:
+To test out this extension, follow these steps:

 1. Go to the [Cloud Firestore tab](https://console.firebase.google.com/project/${param:PROJECT_ID}/database/firestore/data).